Prashanth: Early life

 Prashanth was born on 6 April 1973 in Chennai in the state of Tamil Nadu, India.
-He is the son of Thiagarajan (actor and director) in Tamil films while his maternal grandfather Peketi Sivaram was an actor and an acclaimed director of Telugu, Tamil and Kannada films.
-His maternal cousin is fellow film actor Vikram.
-His mother tongue is Tamil.
+He is the son of Tamil actor and filmmaker Thiagarajan, and Shanthi, the daughter of Telugu actor and filmmaker Peketi Sivaram.
+His paternal cousin is fellow film actor Vikram.

 He studied Computer Graphics and Multimedia and went to Trinity College of Music in London before embarking on an acting career.
 He completed his 12th grade and was enlisted in two medical colleges.
 His first intention was to be a doctor, but finally he decided to be an actor, like his father T. Thiagarajan, also producer and film director.

 Prashanth owns a multi-storeyed jewelry mart in Panagal Park.
 He is also a trained pianist.

 Career

 Early roles (1990–1997)

-Prashanth started off as a leading romantic hero in the 1990 film Vaigasi Poranthachu.
+Prashanth started off as a leading romantic hero in the 1990 Tamil film Vaigasi Poranthachu at the age of 17.
 He then appeared in the Malayalam film Perumthachan written by M. T. Vasudevan Nair where he played the son of the title character.
 He also acted in Tholi Muddhu alongside Divya Bharti which was the remake of the Bollywood film Dil.